'W over C' (Crown above) Pottery Mark Query - {editors note: Could It Be Wileman & Co, Foley China?}

 The good news is that for some reason or other, Shelly has become a very collectible pottery mark for certain enthusiasts, and the feeling may well have rubbed off on sister brand Foley China.

-The only thing you need to be aware of (typical in this convoluted world of pottery markings) is that there is another, quite unassociated china mark called Foley by W.H Brain.
+The only thing you need to be aware of (typical in this convoluted world of pottery markings) is that there are other pottery marks called "Foley" quite unassociated with your china mark.

 You can read the history of the Wileman Foley brand by going to my A to Z Guide on China Manufacturers.
 Look under 'S' for Shelly.